indico/indico/doc/guides/VideoServicesGuides/UserGuide/VideoServicesUserGuide.rst

 If the Vidyo meeting is not yet ongoing, the *Join Now!* button will not be shown.

-To launch an ongoing Vydio videoconference associated with an Indico event, just click on the *Join Now!* link:
+To launch an ongoing Vidyo videoconference associated with an Indico event, just click on the *Join Now!* link:

 |image13|